 Clams juice is a type of seafood stock made from fresh clams and clam shells.
 It's used as a base for soups, sauces, and stews, or can be drunk straight from the glass or used in cocktails.
 Clam juice is high in protein and other nutrients and lasts for about a week in the fridge.

-If you're wanting to make the BEST possible recipes using fresh clams, making your own clam juice (or sometimes called clam broth or clam nectar) is the way to go!
-It's easy to boil the clams on the stovetop, serve them with lots of butter for dinner, and then process the liquid the clams were cooked in to make your own homemade clam juice recipe.
+If you're wanting to make the BEST possible recipes using fresh clams, making your own clam juice (or sometimes called clam broth or clam nectar) is definitely the way to go.
+It's easy to boil the clams on the stovetop, serve them with lots of butter for dinner, and then process the leftover pot liquid to make your own homemade clam juice recipe.

 You just have to love a one ingredient recipe, you just need a batch of fresh clams, whether they're from the grocery store or freshly caught.
 Now that you know how little there is to the clams juice ingredients, we bet you'll start making the homemade fresh version over bottled.